Student Experience Questionnaire (SEQ)

 • An international student module

-1.2 The SEQ in 2024
+1.2 The SEQ instrument

 There were no changes to the SEQ items between 2023 and 2024 surveys.